riboflavin/test-framer-sync/alternatives/fireflies-ai.md

 * Desktop and mobile apps: can you access it on Windows, Mac, iOS, and Android for on-the-go meetings?
 * Recordings: is there support for saving and playing back audio and video recordings of meetings?
 ## Fireflies.ai quick pros and cons
-Fireflies.ai excels at seamless meeting integration across major platforms and offers robust features like sentiment analysis and task tracking, making it a powerful tool for teams wanting to capture and analyze conversations.
-The automated summaries and action items save time, while the straightforward bot-based setup means most users can start recording meetings within minutes.
+Fireflies.ai excels at seamless meeting transcription across major platforms, offering robust features like sentiment analysis and task tracking that make post-meeting documentation effortless.
+The bot-based setup is straightforward, and the detailed summaries with action items provide genuine value for busy teams.

-The service comes with notable limitations including restrictive free-tier caps and occasional transcription inaccuracies, particularly with accented speech or technical terminology.
-The interface can feel overwhelming due to feature density, and the default notification system tends to flood inboxes for users with packed meeting schedules.
+The service has notable limitations including restrictive free-tier limits and transcription accuracy issues with accented speech.
+The interface can feel overwhelming due to feature bloat, and the default notification system tends to flood inboxes for users with packed meeting schedules.
 ## Fireflies.ai features
 | Feature | Fireflies.ai |
 |----------|-------------|